 There are two colossal blobs the size of entire continents hiding deep within Earth’s mantle, and researchers are almost completely baffled as to what they are or where they came from.
 According to the authors of a new review study in Nature Geoscience, they could one day pose a great threat to us in the form of a terrifying volcanic eruption.

-These blobs, known technically as “thermochemical piles”, are each so voluminous that over 100 Mount Everests would fit inside each one, and together they make up 3 percent of Earth's volume.
+These blobs, known technically as “thermochemical piles”, are each so voluminous that, according to LiveScience, over 100 Mount Everests would fit inside each one, and together they make up 3 percent of Earth's volume.
 One is hiding beneath Africa, whereas the other resides under the Pacific Ocean.
 They don’t appear to be moving up from the 2,880-kilometer-deep (1,800 miles) boundary between the partly-molten, partly-solid mantle and the liquid outer core, but that doesn’t mean that they won’t suddenly move in the future.

 In fact, the ongoing break-up and sinking of tectonic plates “can continuously add to existing thermochemical piles,” the authors note.
 So not only are they huge, but there’s a chance they’re hungry – consuming more tectonic plates and growing in size.

 As always when it comes to the mysteries of the mantle, these blobs were imaged using seismic waves.
 Certain seismic waves (S-waves) only travel through solid rock, not liquid, whereas P-waves travel through both, but they move through solid rock faster than liquid rock.

 This means that scientists can tell what parts of the mantle – the mobile mush that makes up 84 percent of the volume of Earth – contain fragmented tectonic plates, and which feature upwellings of superheated, far less solid plumes.
 Inferences about the age of the rocks, the speed in which they are churning around, and even their chemical compositions can also be gained from seismic waves.